Dr Ilias Trispiotis

 - LLB (Athens)

-I am currently teaching International Human Rights Law (LLB) and European Human Rights Law (LLM).
+I am module leader for International Human Rights Law (LLB) and Comparative Human Rights Law (LLM).

 Research groups and institutes